The "Keying Error" Problem

 Prevention Tip

-Always double-check your registration before confirming.
-Take a photo of the screen as proof of what you entered.
+Always double-check your registration before confirming, and take a photo of the screen as proof of what you entered.
+If the machine doesn't offer a clear way to correct a mis-keyed plate, that itself is evidence worth keeping.